dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

     damage was ever done.
 Why have I been the only person in my corner this whole time?
 Why try so hard to limit the exposure of this sitatuion?

+[^in-my-own-defense]: In my defense, in 2015, it seems that there was
+    already a plethora of negative sociophysical momentum associated to my identity and actions I couldn't believe were real myself.
+The people who had hoaxed this into being did so assuming that they could blame it all on me, so they didn't want me to understand what had been created and worked tirelessly to prevent me from understanding the specifics and consequences of actions which I could not believe ever occured.